jzzoo/docker/README.md

 removing mirrorlist with no valid mirrors: /var/cache/yum/x86_64/6/base/mirrorlist.txt
 Error: Cannot find a valid baseurl for repo: base`.
 If you encounter such an error, delete all the *.repo in /etc/yum.repos.
 D directory and then download a Tencent Cloud Yum repo

+> 7. About files, *.tar.gz type files should use COPY instead of ADD.